Arpita-deb/Books-Database-Normalization/README.md

 3.3 Updating data

     -- updating a column
+       UPDATE book_title
-       UPDATE book_title SET comment = 'lent it to my friend in 2021, still have not received' WHERE name = 'Pride & Prejudice';
+       SET comment = 'lent it to my friend in 2021, still have not received' WHERE name = 'Pride & Prejudice';

 3.4 Deleting a data

 I want to delete a book named 'The Alchemist' since i don't have it anymore.
 I can delete it from book_title table, but it'll only delete the name of the book, not the author.
 I have to delete the author from author table as well.
 Deleting entries from parent tables automatically deletes the record from the linking table

-     DELETE FROM book_title WHERE  name = 'The Alchemist';
+     DELETE FROM book_title
+     WHERE  name = 'The Alchemist';

+     DELETE FROM author
-     FROM author WHERE name = 'Paulo Coelho';
+     WHERE name = 'Paulo Coelho';

 Since deletion is made in the parent tables, it should reflect on the linking table too

+     SELECT COUNT(*)
-     SELECT COUNT(*) FROM author_book_junction;
+     FROM author_book_junction;

-It should return 0 rows
+It should return 0 rows.

+    SELECT id
+    FROM book_title
-    SELECT id FROM book_title WHERE id = 76;
+    WHERE id = 76;

+    SELECT id
+    FROM author
-    SELECT id FROM author WHERE id = 91;
+    WHERE id = 91;

 # Conclusion:

 1. While creating a database I identifed which facts need to be stored.